elliottwu/sText2Image/README.md

 - Mentor in MLJejuCamp2017: Hyungjoo Cho

 ### MLJejuCamp2017
-This project was developed in [Machine Learning Camp Jeju 2017](http://mlcampjeju.com/) within one month.
-More interesting projects can be found in [project descriptions](https://github.com/TensorFlowKR/MLJejuCamp) and [program GitHub](https://github.com/MLJejuCamp2017).
-Final presentation can be watched [here](https://www.youtube.com/watch?v=X6ieGv82PYU) (partially).
+This project was developed in [Machine Learning Camp Jeju 2017](http://jeju.dlcamp.org/2017/) within one month.
+More interesting projects can be found in [final presentations](https://github.com/TensorFlowKR/dlcampjeju/blob/master/2017/github/04_FinalPresentation.md) and [program GitHub](https://github.com/MLJejuCamp2017).
+Final presentation video can be watched [here](https://www.youtube.com/watch?v=X6ieGv82PYU) (partially).
+Camp 2018 has been launched, and more details can be found [here](http://jeju.dlcamp.org/2018/).

 ## Get Started
 ### Prerequisites